-I’ve been thinking about a piece I wrote a few years ago (Part 1) about how Alibaba.com (the B2B platform) was attempting to digitize and democratize global trade.
-They wanted to dramatically expand global trade from something by large companies to something small and medium enterprises (SMEs) could do.
+In Part 1, I wrote about how Alibaba.com (one their B2B platforms) was attempting to digitize and democratize global trade.
+They wanted to dramatically expand global trade from something by large companies to something small and medium enterprises (SMEs) could easily do.
 It was a pretty sweeping idea.
 And it was one of the 2-3 big things that Jack Ma was working on in his last years at Alibaba.

-Around this time, I ended up interviewing the management of Alibaba.com and visiting their exhibit at CES in Las Vegas.
-They were focusing on US-China as the first axis for this type of SME-driven cross-border ecommerce (i.e., global trade).
-Their plan, which was both simple and sweeping, was to create a global B2B marketplace platform and the digital and service tools such a platform required.
+As mentioned, I ended up interviewing the management of Alibaba.com and visiting their exhibit at CES in Las Vegas.
+They were focusing on US-China as the first axis for this SME-driven cross-border ecommerce platform.
+Their plan, which was both simple and sweeping, was to create a global B2B marketplace platform and all the digital and service tools such a platform required to function.
 I said it sounded like they wanted to enable “SMEs to act like MNCs”, in terms of their ability to operate cross-border.
-Note: They later kind of stole that phrase from me and started using it in their descriptions. 🙂
+They later kind of stole that phrase from me and started using it in their descriptions.

 The platform business model for this is simple.
 It’s a B2B global marketplace.
-The challenge is in the digital tools and enabling capabilities.
+The challenge is creating the digital tools and services that are the enabling capabilities.

 Keep in mind that for Taobao, it’s a B2C marketplace connecting Chinese consumers and small merchants and brands.
 The merchants and brands are mostly domestic, but some international.
 The required tools and enabling capabilities are payment, logistics / delivery, trust / identification / escrow, etc.